 If you want a proper dinner before or after a match, Capolinea is the play.
 This is downtown Atlanta’s best Italian restaurant, located adjacent to Nest on Four but offering a completely different experience.
 The name means “terminus” in Italian, a nod to Atlanta’s original name.

 The menu features hand-rolled pastas, traditional Neapolitan pizzas, and grilled steaks.
-Executive Sous Chef Christopher Li runs a kitchen that takes Italian-American cuisine seriously.
+Executive Chef Christopher Li runs a kitchen that takes Italian-American cuisine seriously.
 The tableside martini service uses liquid nitrogen to deliver what they claim is the coldest martini in town, while the wine program balances Italian and American labels.

-Private dining is available for groups up to 25, which makes this one of the few downtown options for a nicer group dinner.
+Private dining is available for groups up to 18, which makes this one of the few downtown options for a nicer group dinner.
 Reservations recommended, especially on event days.

 Homespun